315+ Telescopes Ranked

 The included red dot finder is, of course, adequate for aiming the Z130 thanks to its wide field of view.
 It is easy to align and understand how to use it.

 The Z130 also comes with an eyepiece rack with 3 slots that screws to the side of the mount, which some people swear by and others despise.
-It’s a great way for all of your eyepieces to dew up, but it also makes switching between them a lot more convenient.
+I’d say it’s a great way for all of your eyepieces to dew up, but it also makes switching between them a lot more convenient.

 There’s no collimation cap included with the Z130, so you’ll have to buy a cap, Cheshire tool, or laser, or you can always make your own collimation cap out of a film canister or cardboard in a few minutes.
 Check out our collimation guide to learn more about this process and how you can collimate your Z130.